From Racetrack to Roping Box

 It’s good to get them out in the open, away from a fence where they’re always in a certain track.
 They’ve had a fast job, been taught to sprint and go, go, go; I teach them to relax.

 Step No. 2: Bridle Basics

-As soon as they start relaxing and are in the right frame of mind, that’s when they’re teachable.
+As soon as a former racehorse starts relaxing and is in the right frame of mind, that’s when it's teachable.

 Once they’re relaxed, as I’m riding, I start teaching them to get off my hands and off my feet.
 They almost don’t know they’re being trained on.
 Instead of making it a workout, they are relaxed just going in the pasture or in the arena.

 I pick them up with my hands, make them give to the bit, and I give it right back.
 I ask them to put their nose to my foot and give it back.
 I put pressure on and try to get them to start understanding signals.
 All I want is for them to get off the bridle, just give the head to me when I ask for it.

 Eventually, I want to be able to put my feet against them and get them off the bridle without using as much hand.